-Horsetail (Equisetum arvense) is an herbal plant found in Europe, Asia, North America, and the Middle East.
-The name Equisetum literally translates to “horse bristle” in Latin.
-It’s also known as scouring rush and shave grass.
-Horsetail is a legitimate living fossil.
-Plants like horsetail were around before the dinosaurs.
-Some of these prehistoric plants were even 100-foot tall, tree-like giants.
-Today’s common horsetail tops out at about 1.5 feet.
-And while the plant itself is quite interesting, what really makes horsetail so special is its ability to support our health naturally.
+Horsetail (Equisetum arvense) is a therapeutic plant found in Europe, Asia, North America, and the Middle East.
+Also known as horse bristle, scouring rush, and shave grass, horsetail is a legitimate living fossil that even predates the dinosaurs.
+Some of these prehistoric plants grew to be 100-foot tall, towering, tree-like giants.
+Today’s common horsetail, however, tops out at about 4 feet.
+Despite the shorter stature, there’s nothing small about the health benefits of horsetail.

 The Health Benefits of Horsetail

 Horsetail has seen thousands of years of use as a natural herbal remedy.
 The aboveground parts of horsetail are used therapeutically because of the plant’s many health-boosting properties.
 Ancient Grecians and Romans used it as an herbal remedy for wounds, ulcers, and kidney ailments.
 New evidence even validates some of the traditional uses, such as promoting fluid balance in your tissues.
 Horsetail has many other traditional uses that have yet to be verified through clinical research, some of which include:

 - Encouraging kidney and bladder health

 - Promoting a healthy body weight

 - Easing heavy periods

 Horsetail contains silicon, which supports skeletal health.
 Studies confirm that horsetail extract supports normal bone density when combined with calcium.
 Silica has also been evaluated for its role in supporting healthy hair and nails.